coralogix/coralogix-aws-serverless/src/lambda-manager/README.md

 ### Firehose

-We are asuming you deployed ouf Firehose integration per our integration https://coralogix.com/docs/aws-firehose/
+We are assuming you deployed our Firehose integration per our integration https://coralogix.com/docs/aws-firehose/

 Firehose Destination requires a Role to allow Cloudwatch to send logs to Firehose.
 For that please verify that the role you are using in DESTINATION_ROLO has the following definitions.